 3. Then click on VM >> Move >> Live Migration >> Select Nodes.

 4. Select the destination nodes for the live migration, and click OK.

 5. Click information on Failover Cluster Manger interface, you can monitor the progress of VM migration.

 Should you back up VMs in Hyper-V Failover Cluster

-AOMEI Cyber Backup is able to offer flexible backup strategies and retention policy to save storages and costs.
+The free Hyper-V backup tool - AOMEI Cyber Backup is able to offer flexible backup strategies to save storage and costs.
 Besides, it can perform hot backup that reduces downtime and achieves fast disaster recovery.

 1. Download AOMEI Cyber Backup and bind the devices to it.
 Then go to click Backup Task >> Create New Task.

 2. Enter a task name and select Hyper-V Backup.
-Then select Hyper-V virtual machines for backup and click OK.
+Then select Hyper-V virtual machines (free up to 10 VMs) for backup and click OK.

 3. Select destination (local / network) to store backup files, then schedule backup task.